-- Wisconsin truck limit regulations are in Chapter 348 of Wisconsin Statute. - It does not appear that "Truck Route" is defined, explained, or mentioned in Wisconsin Statute. - WHAT IS THE REF IN STATUTE GRANTING AUTHORITY TO LOCAL JURISDICTIONS TO ESTABLISH TRUCK ROUTES? - Highways in Wisconsin that trucks are by law automatically allowed to operate on include U.S. Trunk Highways (UST), Wisconsin Trunk Highways (WIT), State Trunk Highways (STH), and County Trunk Highways (CTH). - Map ??? displays the roads which trucks are allowed to legally operate within the MIC area.
+- Wisconsin truck limit regulations are in Chapter 348 of Wisconsin Statute. - It does not appear that "Truck Route" is defined, explained, or mentioned in Wisconsin Statute. - A reference in Statute granting authority to local jurisdictions to establish truck routes was not found, nor was known to TRS Committee members. - Highways in Wisconsin that trucks are by law automatically allowed to operate on include U.S. Trunk Highways (UST), Wisconsin Trunk Highways (WIT), State Trunk Highways (STH), and County Trunk Highways (CTH).